Caldbeck Area Film Society

 Keswick Film Club members are entitled to members' rates at Caldbeck Area Film Society screenings and vice versa.

-We're pleased to announce the first films in our new season starting in September.
+We are pleased to announce that the new season of films starts in September!

 All films are at Caldbeck Village Hall with a 7.30pm start time.